Farhanaislam1/HR-Data-Analysis-/README.md

 This project explores key factors influencing employee retention and well-being using HR data.
 The analysis includes visual insights created with Tableau and Excel to uncover patterns in employee satisfaction, turnover, income distribution, and demographic trends.

-> 🔽 **Please download the Tableau workbook and the 3 Excel files from the repository** for the full analysis.
+> 🔽 **Please download the Tableau workbook and Excel files from the repository** to explore the full analysis.

 ---